umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-03-02-releasenotes.md

 ![Content comparison](images/umbraco-deploy-93-content-comparisson\_1.gif)

-You are able to see what has changed when.
-And understand what will change if you proceed with a transfer upstream or a restore into the local environment.
+You can see what has changed and understand what will change if you proceed with a transfer upstream or a restore into the local environment.

 Content comparison is now available in all Umbraco Cloud projects running Umbraco Deploy 9.3+ for Umbraco 9 and 4.5 + for Umbraco 8.